 Fig. 3.
-The 3-D and 2-D structures of the ligands docked with Lectin (PDB ID: 5GQT), A. Lig_1, B. Lig_2, C. Lig_4, and D. Lig_7
+The 3-D and 2-D structures of the ligands docked with Lectin (PDB ID: 5GQT), A. Lig_1, B. Lig_2, C. Lig_4, and D. Lig_7.

 CONCLUSION

 In this study, a comparative analysis of various proteins was performed to assess their binding affinity to a selected ligand, with the aim of identifying potential candidates for reducing the physical parameters of distillery effluent.
-Among the proteins analysed, Protein 1 was identified as albumin derived from Moringa seed, while Protein 12 was lectin obtained from Lantana leaf.
-Additionally, Proteins 5 and 7 represented leaf proteins from Moringa, corresponding to leucin and albumin, respectively.
-Among all the tested leaf proteins, the lectin from Lantana leaf (Protein 11) exhibited the highest binding affinity to the ligand.
+Among the proteins analysed, protein 1 was identified as albumin derived from Moringa seed, while protein 12 was lectin obtained from Lantana leaf.
+Additionally, proteins 5 and 7 represented leaf proteins from Moringa, corresponding to leucin and albumin, respectively.
+Among all the tested leaf proteins, the lectin from Lantana leaf (protein 11) exhibited the highest binding affinity to the ligand.
 This strong interaction suggests that Lantana lectin has a significant potential in binding and neutralizing target molecules present in distillery effluent.
 Consequently, its application resulted in a marked improvement in the reduction of key physical parameters (such as turbidity, and organic load) of the effluent.
 These findings highlight the promise of plant-derived proteins, particularly lectins from Lantana, as effective bio-remediation agents in treating industrial wastewater.
 Future work may further optimize the use of such proteins in large-scale effluent treatment systems.

+ACKNOWLEDGEMENT (if any)

 REFERENCES